-- Rub any brand of white toothpaste onto dirty areas of your plate.
+- Rub any brand of white toothpaste onto dirty areas of the iron plate.

-- After you’ve rubbed the toothpaste in, just wipe it off with a clean towel and you’re good!
+- After you’ve rubbed in the toothpaste, wipe it off with a clean towel.

-Salt is a great topping, especially on French fries, and it’s also a great cleaner!
-If the cleanliness of your iron is making you a little salty…consider these steps to follow to give it a solid scrubbing.
+Salt is a great French fry topping and a great cleaner.
+If the cleanliness of your iron is making you a little salty, consider following these steps to give it a solid scrubbing.

 - Sprinkle a good amount of salt onto a piece of paper.

-- Let the iron cool and then wipe gently with a damp towel.
-To get out a tough stain, you can wipe with ammonia too.
+- Let the iron cool and wipe gently with a damp towel.
+To get out a tough stain, wipe with ammonia too.